Welcome to Laurier Library's Logistics & Supply Chain Management course guide.

 Use the following resources to find suppliers for your business.

-Provides Canadian and US industry reports containing trends, statistics & analysis on market size, market share of major companies, industry growth rates, major market segments and key external forces affecting supply and demand within the industry.
+Provides Canadian, US and Chinese industry reports containing trends, statistics & analysis on market size, market share of major companies, industry growth rates, major market segments and key external forces affecting supply and demand within the industry.
 Enter industry keyword (e.g. transportation, logistics, storage, etc.) or company name into the search box.

 To access the BMI Industry Reports, click the "Browse" link at the top, then select the link for BMI Industry Reports under Industry and Market Research.
 You can start browsing either by industry or by location.
 To find country-specific industry forecasts, click the "+" sign next to business forecasts to expand options.
 These BMI quarterly reports contain either 5 or 10-year forecasts.
 Find country-specific reports on infrastructure, freight transport and shipping.

 Industry associations are good sources of industry information as they track trends of interest to their members and often make this material freely available on their websites.
 Find news and reports on current issues such as sustainability, third-party logistics and managing natural and human-made risks to supply chains and more.

 Tip: find other logistics and supply chain industry associations using the Canada's Information Resource Centre.
 Note: deselect all of the reference resources and select only Associations Canada.

 Type keywords (i.e. supply chains, logistics) in the search box and select the desired match from the options that appear.